anishaaa1/Rainbow-Headers/README.md

 # Rainbow Headers

 Make your headers colorful and fun!
-This snippet allows you to colorize your headers.
-It also gives you 3 new header sizes to play with - Header 4, Header 5, and Header 6.
+This snippet allows you to add color to your headers.
+It also gives you 3 new header sizes to work with - Header 4, Header 5, and Header 6.

 ## Additional Header Tags
 - `Header 4`